pingcap/tidb/docs/design/2022-07-03-block-storage-snapshot-based-backup-restore.md

 The key-value of the same transaction will be written to different Raft Groups.
 In the restore phase, after a Raft Group is handled to consistency, we use transaction-consistent resolved_ts to go to each TiKV to delete the data of incomplete transactions.
 For this step, see the detailed design of the Backup and Restore ResolvedData phase.

-For more detailed design and demonstration process, see [EBS Backup Restore Demo](https://pingcap.feishu.cn/docs/doccntvRspfpQoojAlS5bHlXjsf)

 #### A Raft Group consistency